Syllabus for LDR-435

 After completing this course, you should be able to:

-There are no texts for this course.
-You are free to make use of the texts you used for previous courses in the leadership series, along with other resources.
+You are also encouraged to make use of the texts you used for previous courses in the leadership series, along with other resources from the library’s online electronic resources.

 Leadership Practicum is a three-credit online course.
 It consists of three (3) modules and is the terminal course in the leadership series.
 Students propose and carry out a leadership project, providing guidance throughout to their classmates and receiving guidance in kind from their classmates.
 Modules include learning objectives and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in online discussion forums, complete module papers, propose and carry out a leadership project, and complete a final project.
+For your formal work in the course, you are required to participate in online discussion forums, complete module papers, propose and carry out a leadership project, and complete a final project paper.
 See below for more details.

 Consult the course Calendar for assignment due dates.